SakshiGhate/coffee-shop-sales-analysis-excel/README.md

-# coffee-shop-sales-analysis-excel
-# ☕ Coffee Shop Sales Dashboard
+# ☕ Coffee-Shop-Sales-Analysis-Excel

 ## 1. Project Title
 **Coffee Shop Sales Analysis Dashboard using Excel**

-## 2. Short Description
+## 2. Description
 This project is a visually engaging and data-driven dashboard built in Excel to analyze the sales performance of a coffee shop chain.
 It offers a comprehensive view of total sales, footfall, average orders, and product-wise insights for data-driven decision-making.

 ## 3. Problem Statement